THOMASELOVE/431-2018-project/survey-results/README.md

 ## One Last Thing

 Rafael Irizarry wrote a provocative blog post on 2018-11-01 called ["The role of academia in data science education"](https://simplystatistics.org/2018/11/01/the-role-of-academia-in-data-science-education/) which I found interesting.
+I would very much enjoy finding the time to ponder this sort of thing more deeply.